labrador-team/pyxmenu/README.md

 # pyargos
-A python library for easily creating Argos, BitBar and ArDOS extensions
+A python library for easily creating Argos, ArDOS and BitBar extensions (note that BitBar might not be fully supported).